Why You Need To Store The Right Food Storage

 Cons:

-I almost hate to write a con because it’s the best way to buy the right food storage for long-term.
+I almost hate to write a con because it’s the best way to buy the right food storage for long term.
 The con would be they are more expensive.
 But for me, I can sleep at night knowing those cans will last my lifetime.
-So unless you are using them all the time, and not just for reserve, they really are very cost effective since you don’t have to replace them as often.
+So, unless you’re using them all the time, and not just for reserve, they are very cost-effective since you don’t have to replace them as often.

 Commercially Dehydrated Foods:

-This is a little more tricky because most commercially dehydrated food in #10 cans has a shorter life because it is processed differently than freeze-dried.
-The only thing I use dehydrated foods is for cooking soups because they need so much water to re-hydrate them.
-Here again, I only buy from Honeyville and Thrive Life.
+This is a little more tricky because most commercially dehydrated food in #10 cans has a shorter life as your survival food resource.
+After all, it is processed differently than freeze-dried.
+The only time I use dehydrated food is for cooking soups because they need so much water to rehydrate them.

 Pros: